deragon/hdtools/README.md

 ==================================================

 All scripts I wrote are licenced under the GPL 3.0 licence and are identified as such within.
+That said, not all scripts in this repository have been written by me and can thus bare another licence.
+Also, many of my scripts have snippets obtained from the web.

-However, many scripts have snippets obtained from the web and it is possible that one or more script I have not written or I obtained elsewhere and where was added to this repository.
+If in any case, you find / feel that I have relicence a script or piece of code that should not have been, please do not hesitate to contact me; I will promptly fix this issue.